 If you are a residential or a commercial property owner, you can use PACE financing to pay for new heating and cooling systems, insulation, and other energy efficiency upgrades in addition to solar panels.

-While PACE financing provides homeowners with funds to make upgrades to their home, it is different from other home improvement loans in a few important ways:
+While PACE financing provides homeowners with funds to make upgrades to their home, it is different from standard home improvement loans in a few important ways:

-- Instead of repaying the loan in monthly installments, property owners pay the loan back once a year for a fixed term (10-20 years) through an assessment that is added to their property tax bill.
+- Instead of repaying the loan in monthly installments, property owners pay their PACE funds back once a year for a fixed term (10-20 years) through an assessment that is added to their property tax bill.

 - When you install solar panels using PACE financing, you immediately begin to enjoy the financial benefits of your solar panels without having to pay anything upfront.
 Because the amount of money that you save in electricity costs throughout the year will be significantly greater than the annual increase in your property taxes, you will always benefit from the net gains of your solar investment.

-PACE legislation already exists in some form in 29 states plus Washington D.C., and is about to become even more accessible to property owners.
+PACE financing is currently available for homeowners in California, Florida, and Missouri, and legislation exists in some form in 36 states plus Washington D.C.
 At the end of August 2015, the Obama Administration announced new actions that will remove barriers for residential PACE financing for single-family households.

 While the Federal Housing Authority (FHA) initially warned investors against buying mortgages with PACE assessments attached to them the Administration’s recent actions show it’s changed its tune, and is now encouraging more municipalities to pursue PACE financing legislation.

 Find out if PACE financing options are available near you, and don’t forget to compare your financing options when considering solar power for your household.
-For more about PACE financing, visit the Department of Energy’s fact sheet about PACE programs.
+For more about PACE financing, you can also download Department of Energy’s fact sheet about PACE programs.